 There are six free-response questions on the exam: two long essay questions and four short essay questions.
 For the long essay questions, students will be provided with a list of works to choose from when writing their responses.
 Each list will include three to five works of art from the required course content, all well-aligned with the question topic.
-Students may also respond to these questions using appropriate works of art of their choice from within or beyond the AP Art History required course content.
+Long essay questions may also allow students to respond using appropriate works of art of their choice from within or beyond the AP Art History required course content.
 The following are meant to serve as examples of the types of questions that may appear on the exam.